apache/doris-website/versioned_docs/version-2.1/ecosystem/bi/smartbi.md

 ## Precondition

-you can visit https://www.smartbi.info/download to download and install Smartbi.
+You can visit https://www.smartbi.info/download to download and install Smartbi.

 ## Data connection and application